GARP FRM Part I 6-Month Study Plan

 - Week 16: VaR fundamentals (3 methods), expected shortfall intro.
 60 questions.

-Candidates often memorize option-strategy payoff diagrams without internalizing what view of the market each strategy expresses.
-The exam tests that view.
-"You expect low volatility but are uncertain on direction" should map to short straddle or short strangle without the candidate flipping back to a payoff chart.
+Candidates memorize option-strategy payoff diagrams without internalizing the market view each strategy expresses.
+The exam tests the view.
+"You expect low volatility but are uncertain on direction" should map to short straddle or short strangle without you flipping back to a payoff chart.

 Month 5: Valuation and Risk Models (rest of the 30%)